john-science/john-science.github.io/_drafts/2024-06-22-cactus-observatory.md

 When I opened the box, But they didn't die immediately and I had to get work done.
 So I had spray too much.
 Bug poison on them, trying to kill them and eventually they'd die.
 But after a while, of course, I ran out of the bug spray.
 But I did have engine Degreaser to fix the big motors engines.

 05:21
-The size of the size of a small car motor that was on the top of the 15 foot pillar.
+The size of a small car motor that was on the top of the 15 foot pillar.
 And sometimes I need to use engine Degreaser to get those parts moving.
 And so one day, I tried spraying a little engine Degreaser.
 Uh, control box panel that had a black widow on it and the Black Widow dissolved.

 05:41
 Dissolved in front of my eyes inside the orange foam that the engine Degreaser created.
 And that was an exciting Discovery for me because I would never run an of engine Degreaser.
 We always needed it around to fix the engines.
 I'm told people can get used to anything.
 What surprised me out there alone in the middle of the Blazing hot heat suddenly becoming An engine mechanic.

 06:07
 Fighting black widows and running away from rattlesnakes and learning all the different snakes, the Mojave Desert, and spending my time alone in some post-apocalyptic decayed industrial facility, What I learned, what I was surprised to learn was that you get used to anything pretty quickly.
-The first day Professor a arrived at the observatory was exciting for me.

-06:30
+### Meet the Prof

+> TODO: He gets drunk and I have to drive him back.

-I was finally going to meet someone who worked at the observatory Other than the maintenance guy and I was told he got there a day before ever.
-I was told everyone else was going to get there.
-The restroom I was told the rest of the team would get there the following day.
+After a couple weeks, finally, the professor was going to arrive.
+I was excited to finally meet someone who worked at the observatory other than the maintenance guy.
+I was excited to meet the professor, to see if he could become my thesis advisor.
+Also, I hadn't really spoken to anyone in a couple weeks, and I was just excited to talk to someone.

-06:44
+I was told Professor A would arrive a day before everybody else.
+The team was driving in from Davis, seven hours to the North, but he was driving in from Las Vegas, only two hours East of the observatory.
+[TODO: wordy]

 So the first day was just me and him.
-He showed me around how to, actually run the controls that moved the mirrors from the control tower, and he talked about physics.
-It was all really exciting and I showed him the progress, I'd made and I, I showed him the big list of which mirrors work and which didn't, and which ones I had done maintenance for this season and which ones I hadn't and what our progress was looking like, and what made a timeline would be, like, take the whole facility running, it wouldn't happen this summer?
+He showed me around how to actually run the controls that moved the mirrors from the control tower, and he talked about physics.
+I was excited to show him all the progress I had made.
+I showed him the big map on the wall of all the mirrors, and how I had color coded the ones which had been inspected and worked.
+Most were broken.
+And I showed him the timeline to get all 2,000 mirrors running.
+I wouldn't happen this summer, I told him.

+I was surprised that he was going to get his hands dirty with me.
+He worked a long, hard day in the heat right alongside me.
+He did not seem to know much about fixing or maintaining the big motors that drove the mirrors.
+But he knew a lot more than Jon did about the electronics that controlled everything.
+[TODO: insert cold soldering?]

+He was a thin....
+TODO: JOHN

 07:10
 I said, And uh, we did a little work together.
 He, he worked long hard hours.
 He was a middle-aged Indian, man.
 Two thin smoked like a chimney.
 Every time we and on the first day, I took him, he took me to the top to the Tower for the first time because there was a special key to get into the Telescope room at the top of the tower and he finally had the key and let me in But it's 300.